- The People. Koreans are a joy — and they will get involved in your trip; we suggest you let them

 Don’t let the bright lights and shiny buildings fool you into thinking that Korea only has eyes for the future, Koreans have a proud sense of identity and a strong connection to their past.

-Seoul itself has not one but five royal palaces, all unique in their own way, with dramatic gates and vibrant colors adorning every wall and roof.
+Seoul itself has not one but five royal palaces, all unique in their own way, with dramatic gates and vibrant colours adorning every wall and roof.

 For those of us who want to go even further back, a trip out to Gyeongju gives a glimpse of the capital of the Silla Kingdom, which ruled much of the Korean Peninsula between 57 BC and 935 AD.